 Maya's algorithm identifies the trade.
-Our partner PeakBot places it — right inside your own brokerage account.
-No alerts to catch.
-No orders to place.
-Ever.
+Our partner PeakBot submits the order to your brokerage account.

 +33.6%